AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/identity-tenants-users.md

 ---

 # Tenants Users
 Users consume resources in a tenant.
 They are invited by the administrator of the tenant and should already have a tenant in one of the configured identity providers for this tenant.
 A user is fully provisioned in Data Hub only after they have accepted the invitation and successfully logged in with an identity provider.
 Data Hub does not maintain user credentials, but it delegates authentication to the identity provider the user logged in with at first.
 Once logged in, the user cannot change the identity provider with which it signed up.
 A tenant can only have one user with a given email to an identity provider.
-If a user has multiple aliases in the same identity provider, they will not be able to create multiple corresponding Data Hub.
+If a user has multiple aliases in the same identity provider, they will not be able to create multiple corresponding Data Hub users.
 Users have roles associated with them.
 These roles determine what a user is authorized to do in the tenant.
 Roles are assigned to a user upon creation and can be modified by an administrator.
 We allow the change of some user fields and the complete deletion of a user.

 ## `List Users from a Tenant`